 What Is the Quality of Vapor Smoothing PETG Products?

-When carefully performed, vapor smoothing of PETG parts can produce a very significant quality improvement in 3D-printed parts.
+When carefully performed, vapor smoothing of PETG parts can produce a significant quality improvement in 3D-printed parts.

 Does Vapor Smoothing Affect PETG Part Surface Smoothness and Uniformity?

 It depends.
 Vapor smoothing allows microscopic surface features, up to the resolution of the build, to dissolve into a single, continuous film and then harden as the solvent evaporates.
-The end result is generally a moderate- to high-gloss surface which no longer shows the build-related surface texture that results from the printing.
+The final result is generally a moderate- to high-gloss surface which no longer shows the build-related surface texture that results from the printing.
 For lower Z resolution processes such as FDM/FFF, the surface will be considerably smoothed.
-However, it may show signs of the Z steps where curvature emphasizes those steps by a disjointed flat surface that appears as aliasing on the curvature.
+However, it may show signs of the Z steps, where curvature emphasizes those steps by a disjointed flat surface that appears as aliasing on the curvature.
 These features will be smoothed but not removed.
-Where the build features and resolution are of a higher standard, such as in PBF models, vapor smoothing can reliably remove virtually all signs of the build steps and powder texture.
+Where the build features and resolution are higher, such as in PBF models, vapor smoothing can reliably remove virtually all signs of the build steps and powder texture.
 The smoothness and uniformity of the surface will be improved, and porous prototypes can be relied on to be waterproof in most cases, after smoothing.

 What Is the Difference Between Vapor Smoothing PETG and Acetone Vapor Smoothing?